taura/build_env/README.md

   * write new users to users.csv (you may or may not have existing users in it)
   * run users.mk again
   * existing users are not configured; their passwords remain intact
-  * information about newly added users will be appended to `env/scripts/I35users/made_users.csv`; so, if you have removed it after the last time you ran it, then this file will contain information only of the newly added users; otherwise, info about new users will be at the end of the file. information about exisiting users may or may not be accurate (they may have changed their passwords, etc.). in any event, users.mk won't affect existing users.
+  * information about newly added users will be appended to `env/scripts/I35users/made_users.csv`; so, if you have removed it after the last time you ran it, then this file will contain information only of the newly added users; otherwise, info about new users will be at the end of the file. information about existing users may or may not be accurate (they may have changed their passwords, etc.). in any event, users.mk won't affect existing users.

 ## data/packages.csv